pcdwr/ArchKataSpring2022/architecture_decision_records/Functionality/FirebaseServerFunctions.md

 Should the business functionality be implemented in server functions vs micro-services?

 ## Decision
 The functionality will be implemented using cloud functions.
-This processing is available in the FIrebase project on a pay as you go basis.
+This processing is available in the Firebase project on a pay as you go basis.

 ## Consequences